 Axis Tilt is Critical for Life

 The tilt angles range from zero for Mercury to 90 degrees for Uranus.
 Both extremes produce drastic temperature differences across the planet.
-Mercury, close to the Sun and tidally locked to having the same face toward the Sun all the time, ranges from extreme heat at the equator to ice at the poles.
-But for angles above 54 degrees, the poles get more energy than the equator.
+Mercury gets maximum solar energy at its equator.
+Mercury's rotation has been slowed by tidal forces by being so close to the Sun.
+It's rotation period is 59 days, rotating three times for each two orbits of the planet around the Sun.
+For angles above 54 degrees, the poles get more energy than the equator.
 "Although our viewpoint is certainly biased, our planet's tilt axis seems to be 'just right'".
 (Ward and Brownlee)

 Not only is the Earth's angle of tilt close to the optimum value, it also seems to have been essentially constant.
 That is crucial for the development of advanced life.
 Since there are torques which could have caused the axis direction to change, it appears to have been the stabilizing effect of the Moon that has kept the spin axis in a stable direction to provide a stable climate for life.

 Ward & Brownlee